 Bulimia Nervosa is an eating disorder where someone has episodes that occur frequently of binge eating followed by purging to reverse the binging.
-People who have been diagnosed with bulimia nervosa use very extreme methods to control their weight and overcompensate for binge eating.
-These methods include vomiting, intense dieting or fasting, intense exercise, abusing laxatives, diet pills, or diuretics.
+People suffering from bulimia consume large amounts of food, then try to get rid of the weight gain or the food by throwing up, fasting, taking laxatives, fasting, or exercising more than normal.

 This is especially dangerous due to the high amounts of alcohol consumed in a small period of time.
 Teenagers and younger adults are at high risk for suicide, unprotected sex, theft, and other high-risk behaviors due to alcohol abuse.

-Binge Eeating Disorder is when someone cycles through episodes of binge eating, without overcompensating the way bulimics do, as mentioned above.
+Binge Eating Disorder is when someone cycles through episodes of binge eating, without overcompensating the way bulimics do, as mentioned above.
 People with binge eating feel a lack of control while they eat, and often experience intense guilt and shame afterward.